 Best Holiday Dining Experience: Disney's Hollywood Studios

-While Minnie's Seasonal Dining is a year-round experience at Hollywood & Vine, Minnie, Mickey, Pluto and Santa Goofy deck the halls during the most wonderful time of year for Minnie's Holiday Dine.
-This yuletide gathering takes place during lunch and dinner during the holiday season and is an absolute must-do during a Christmas trip to Hollywood Studios!
+Minnie's Seasonal Dining is a year-round experience at Hollywood & Vine.
+At Christmas, Minnie and her friends deck the halls at Minnie's Holiday Dine.
+This yuletide gathering takes place during lunch and dinner during the holiday season.
+We think it's an absolute must-do during a Christmas trip to Hollywood Studios!
 Lily and Tad loved interacting with their favorite Disney characters in their festive Christmas best.
-Mommy Frog and I gobbled down the perfectly-filling Macaroni and Cheese with Shrimp and Bacon and Slow-roasted Crispy Pork Belly.
-A jolly time was had by all!
-(Valid park admission, a park reservation and a confirmed dining reservation for the toadal number of guests are all required.)

 Runner-Up: SeaWorld Orlando